 Our consultations are FREE.
 Call us today at 855-459-6600.

 The HIPAA Security Rule requires health care companies to take certain preventive measures to protect PHI.
-It requires businesses to develop and maintain security policies that protect the PHI they create, receive, maintain, or transmit.
-In short, each company must assess its risks to online PHI in its environment and formulate a plan around it.
+It requires businesses to develop and maintain security policies.
+Additionally, these policies protect the PHI they create, receive, maintain, or transmit.
+Simply put, each company must assess its risks to online PHI in its environment and formulate a plan around it.

 Specifically, companies that adhere to HIPAA must: